What Is the Most Common Type of Lift Truck Accident?

 Pedestrians should also prevent forklift traffic and never cross in front of moving lift trucks.
 The forklift drivers should take the floor tape and warning signs seriously.

 Forklift accidents can also be caused by operator error.
-It includes things like driving too fast, not following safety rules, and being unaware of the surroundings.
+It includes driving too fast, not following safety rules, and being unaware of the surroundings.

 Improper training is often a contributing factor to operator error.
-Forklift operators should be properly trained before they are allowed to operate a fork truck.
+Forklift operators should be adequately trained before they are allowed to operate a fork truck.

-This training should include safety rules, safely loading and unloading cargo, and how to handle the fork truck in different situations.
+This training should include safety rules, safely loading and unloading cargo, and handling the fork truck in different situations.

 To prevent operator error: